 Like a Hollywood starlet constantly retouching her makeup, the giant asteroid Vesta is constantly stirring its outermost layer to present a young face.
 Data from NASA’s Dawn mission show that a form of weathering that occurs on the moon and other airless bodies we’ve visited in the inner solar system does not alter Vesta’s outermost layer in the same way.
 Carbon-rich asteroids have also been splattering dark material on Vesta’s surface over a long span of the body’s history.
 The results are described in two papers released today in the journal Nature.

-“Dawn’s data allow us to decipher how Vesta records fundamental processes that have also affected Earth and other solar system bodies,” said Carol Raymond, Dawn deputy principal investigator at NASA’s Jet Propulsion Laboratory, Pasadena, Calif.
+“Dawn’s data allow us to decipher how Vesta records fundamental processes that have also affected Earth and other solar system bodies,” said Carol Raymond, Dawn deputy principal investigator at NASA’s Jet Propulsion Laboratory, Pasadena, California.
 “No object in our solar system is an island.
 Throughout solar system history, materials have exchanged and interacted.”

 Over time, soils on Earth’s moon and asteroids such as Itokawa have undergone extensive weathering in the space environment.
 Scientists see this in the accumulation of tiny metallic particles containing iron, which dulls the fluffy outer layer.
 Dawn’s visible and infrared mapping spectrometer (VIR) and framing camera detected no accumulation of such tiny particles on Vesta, and this particular protoplanet, or almost-planet, remains bright and pristine.